Djangoum/Vue-3-rabbitmq/README.md

 If you launch both applications, and different backends you can test what was shown in the talk.

-The main goal was to show how a web app with web sockets could be scaled using rabbitmq and how can we take advantage with vuejs/vuex reactivity features tu give a proper structure to our front end code.
+The main goal was to show how a web app with web sockets could be scaled using rabbitmq and how can we take advantage with vuejs/vuex reactivity features to give a proper structure to our front end code.

 Hope you liked the talk <3

-Please do not doubt to contact me if you have any problem or question.
+Please do not doubt to contact me if you have any problem or question. arielamorgarcia@gmail.com

 Best Regards!

-arielamorgarcia@gmail.com